Saturday, September 3, 2011

 Calling your health care provider

-Call your health care provider if you have traveled in an area where dengue fever is known to occur and have developed symptoms of the dBoldisease.
+Call your health care provider if you have traveled in an area where dengue fever is known to occur and have developed symptoms of the disease.

 Prevention